 - The SIPP terms and conditions state that the annual administration charge is payable on the anniversary of the SIPP start date and, if a client instructs Fidelity to transfer the whole SIPP, this charge will be taken from the final transfer payment.
 As such, Fidelity was entitled to deduct the annual administration charge from the final cash transfer. - Fidelity confirmed that it always holds a cash balance in the SIPP account until the final transfer date so there is sufficient money to cover any outstanding charges.
-Therefore, it carried out the transfer in accordance with its policies and did not treat Mr H differently to other customers. - The service which Fidelity provided to Mr H was on an execution-only basis and as such, it was not for Fidelity to second-guess Flemmings' intention as to the requirement for a partial transfer. - 11.
+Therefore, Fidelity carried out the transfer in accordance with its policies and did not treat Mr H differently to other customers. - The service which Fidelity provided to Mr H was on an execution-only basis and as such, it was not for Fidelity to second-guess Flemmings' intention as to whether a partial transfer was required. - 11.
 Mr H did not accept the Adjudicator's Opinion and the complaint was passed to me to consider.
 Mr H provided his further comments which do not change the outcome.
 I agree with the Adjudicator's Opinion, summarised above, and I will therefore only respond to the key points made by Mr H for completeness.
-In summary, these are: - Flemmings previously asked Fidelity to carry out a partial cash transfer from his SIPP account but Fidelity declined the request.
-As a result of this, he took the decision to transfer all the assets in the Fidelity SIPP to the MC SIPP.
-In support of this point, he provided a copy of an email chain between Flemmings and Fidelity in which the request for a partial transfer was refused. - Fidelity should have transferred the majority of the cash in the account to the MC SIPP at the start of the transfer process, retaining a small cash balance sufficient to account for the outstanding fees.
+In summary, these are: - Flemmings previously asked Fidelity to carry out a partial cash transfer from Mr H's SIPP account but Fidelity declined the request.
+As a result of this, Mr H took the decision to transfer all the assets in the Fidelity SIPP to the MC SIPP.
+In support of this point, Mr H provided a copy of an email chain between Flemmings and Fidelity in which the request for a partial transfer was refused. - Fidelity should have transferred the majority of the cash in the account to the MC SIPP, keeping a small cash balance in the Fidelity SIPP account to account for the outstanding fees.